 The final requirement has to do with vehicle repossessions

 .
 All lenders will look at any repossession in your credit history.
 If you've had one within the past year, it must be included in a bankruptcy (this includes both voluntary and involuntary repossessions).
 If you have a repossession that occurred before or after your bankruptcy, you will not qualify for a bad credit car loan.

 Those are the usual basic requirements for bad credit car loans

 .
 If you have additional questions, there are a number of legitimate web sites where you can find additional information on bad credit car loans.
-Many of them also feature a secure application that you can fill out in the comfort and privacy of your own home.
+Many of them also feature a secure loan request form that you can fill out in the comfort and privacy of your own home.
 These sites have helped thousands of qualified applicants with bad credit obtain reliable transportation and re-establish their credit at the same time.